This is the fastest way to learn and memorize a song!

 - Then start filling in the gaps

-- While you’re writing and listening: Start singing what you remember, hum first if it’s easier and sing more each time.
+- While you’re writing and listening: Start singing in your head, then out loud.
+Sing what you remember, hum first if it’s easier and sing more each time.

 - Optional, add bar lines to the lyrics

-- Once you’re done Google the lyrics to double check if you need to… (or ask the songwriter!)
+- Once you’re done, check a dependable version of the lyrics or Google the lyrics to double check if you need to….

 You can sing along with bass lines, riffs, lead lines, and solos to learn them too.

 To learn an instrumental solo, learn to sing the entire solo before touching your instrument.
 If you can sing it without the recording it’s much faster to slow it down and learn every note.
 Start with something relatively easy.
 As you get better at it, you can choose harder material to transcribe.